PhilipKone/cybersecurityWork/researchPP.md

 Despite advancements in detection mechanisms, significant challenges remain in developing adaptive phishing detection systems.
 These challenges include the creation of comprehensive and balanced datasets, the extraction of meaningful features that enhance detection accuracy, and the optimization of machine learning algorithms to handle evolving phishing tactics.
 Existing solutions often struggle with scalability, adaptability, and the ability to generalize across diverse phishing scenarios.

-Addressing these challenges requires a systematic approach that integrates dataset creation, feature engineering, and machine learning optimization.
+Addressing these challenges requires a systematic approach that integrates preprocessing, feature engineering, machine learning optimization, and user feedback integration.
 This research aims to bridge these gaps by proposing an adaptive phishing detection model that leverages advanced machine learning techniques to improve detection accuracy and efficiency.

 #### 1.3 Objectives